gbrunner/intro-prog-for-gis-rs/Week 1/README.md

   - ```mylist.sort(reverse = True)```
   - ```mylist.append("Berlin")```

-  Theese operations are all to be performed on the original list—that is, not as a sequence of operations.
+These operations are all to be performed on the original list—that is, not as a sequence of operations.
 Try to determine the answer manually first, and then check your result by running the code.